gardener/documentation/website/documentation/tutorials/oidc-login/_index.md

    ![Choose application type](./images/Choose-application-type.png)

-3. On tab *Settings*, copy the following parameters to a local text file:
+3. In the tab *Settings*, copy the following parameters to a local text file:

     * *Domain*

-      > Corresponds to the **issuer** in OIDC.
+      Corresponds to the **issuer** in OIDC.
 It must be an `https`-secured endpoint (Auth0 requires a trailing `/` at the end).
-More information: [Issuer Identifier](https://openid.net/specs/openid-connect-core-1_0.html#Terminology).
+For more information, see [Issuer Identifier](https://openid.net/specs/openid-connect-core-1_0.html#Terminology).
     * *Client ID*
     * *Client Secret*

       ![Basic information](./images/Basic-information.png)

-4. Configure the client to have a callback url of http://localhost:8000.
+4. Configure the client to have a callback url of `http://localhost:8000`.
 This callback connects to your local `kubectl oidc-login` plugin:

    ![Configure callback](./images/Configure-callback.png)

 5. Save your changes.

 6. Verify that `https://<Auth0 Domain>/.well-known/openid-configuration` is reachable.